oleksiypr/spring-bootstrap/readme.txt

-Use this archetyoe to crate your oun Spring 3.2 + Hibernate 4 + Spring Security project.
+Use this archetpye to create your oun Spring 3.2 + Hibernate 4 + Spring Security project.
-Chage <É> values with appropriate ones.

 mvn archetype:generate                  	\
   -DarchetypeGroupId=com.anahoret		\